 Utah Birth Records Search

 Utah’s Department of Health and Vital Records is the state agency in charge of birth records.
-The state has been collecting and keeping Utah birth records since 1905.
+The state has been collecting and keeping UT birth records since 1905.

 Utah birth records are private and keep confidential until they reach the age of 100 years, then they become public records.
 Only the following people can get a copy of your birth record: you, if you are an adult, your parents, your legal guardian, siblings, children, grandchildren, grandparents, your spouse or a legal representative.

 When applying you must also provide valid proof of your identity using one of the following forms of photo ID: driver’s license, government-issued ID, tribal ID, passport, permanent or alien resident card, pilot's license, citizenship paperwork, concealed weapon permit and a prison ID

 If you cannot supply one of the above, below is a secondary list of acceptable forms of ID, but you will need to produce two of the following:

 - Paycheck or W2.

 - School ID.

 - Hunting or fishing license.